 It contains details of your financial history including:

 - Any existing credit such as credit card accounts, overdrafts and loans

 - The amount of debt borrowed and currently owed

-- Service agreements such as mobile phone contracts
+- Service agreements such as monthly payments like insurance or mobile phone contracts

 - Details of any late payments

 - Any financial products which you hold jointly with another person